giry-dev/mangrove-docs/docs/web-app/strategies/key-actions-questions/how-to-reopen-strat.md

 8. Check your strategy parameters carefully.
 If you want to edit them, click on "Back".
 If you agree with them, click on "Launch strategy"

-9. Wait for confirmation and then choose between clicking on "View strategy" to manage your strategy or selecting "Done" to go back to the Strategies page
+9. Sign the various confirmations, then choose between clicking on "View strategy" to manage your strategy or selecting "Done" to go back to the Strategies page